-the first character is always the escape character
+the first character is always the escape character and the characters following that are treated as the printer command.

 • PCL commands provide access to the printer's PCL control structure.
 The PCL structure controls all of the printer's features except those used for vector graphics, which are controlled by the HP-GL/2 commands.